nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Format 2: `reminder numOfDays [TIME_UNIT]`

-* `reminder 2 weeks` will give you a list containing all items that are expiring in 2 weeks.
+* `reminder 2 weeks` will give you a list containing all items that are expiring within the next 2 weeks.
 *  Items without expiry date will not be shown.
 *  The numOfDays **must be a positive integer** 1, 2, 3, …​
 *  The time unit **must be days or weeks**